-\proof{Proof.} For an arbitrary policy let $Y_{ij}$ be the indicator that candidate $i$ receives an offer for position $j$.
-Let $P_{ij}$ be the indicator that candidate $i$ would accept an offer for position $j$ should she receive one.
+For an arbitrary policy let $Y_{ij}$ be the indicator that candidate $i$ receives an offer for position $j$.
+Let $P_{ij}$ be the indicator that candidate $i$ would accept an offer for position $j$ should they receive one.

 Any policy satisfies that for each position $j$, at most $T$ offers can be sent.
 In terms of the indicators:

 so constraint (\ref{const:time_limit}) follows by taking expectation.
 Similarly, each candidate can receive at most one offer: